gitlabhq/gitlab-runner/docs/faq/index.md

 ## I get `No URL provided, cache will not be uploaded` in job logs

-This message indicates that caching is configured for the job, but the GitLab runner has not been given a pre-signed URL to access a remote cache.
+This message indicates that caching is configured for the job, but the GitLab Runner Helper has not been given a pre-signed URL to access a remote cache.
 It may be that there is a problem with credentials configuration in `config.toml`.
 If so, a diagnostic error message is added to the GitLab Runner process log.